GreenDelta/openLCA2-manual/src/allocation.md

 #### Allocation for Recycling

-Be reminded that also recycling processes are multi-output processes as they treat waste and produce recycled material and **require allocation**.
+Be reminded that also recycling processes are multi-output processes as they treat waste and produce recycled material hence they **require allocation**.
 It is necessary to use allocation to distribute the impacts according to the linked process.
 A short example on how to model recycling in openLCA is displayed below:

 ![](./media/recycling_model_graph.png)
 <br>_The model graph for a recycling scenario_